olc-techsupport/Agriculture-Tribal-Agricultural-Science/README.md

 | **CARE** | Collective Benefit, Authority to Control, Responsibility, Ethics |
 | **FAIR** | Technical standards: Findable, Accessible, Interoperable, Reusable |

-FAIR is the technical floor.
 CARE and OCAP® are the ethical layer that FAIR alone does not address.

 **Critical distinction in this repo:**
 - `data/raw/`, `data/processed/` gitignored.
 Tribal data stays on Tribal infrastructure.